mhowlett/Nhiredis/README.md

 * Nhiredis is between 1-2% slower than ServiceStack.Redis.
 * but Nhiredis consumes approximately 5-10% less memory than ServiceStack.Redis.

 These differences will not be significant in any practical situation.
-That said, it would be nice to be able to say Nhiredis is faster than ServiceStack.Redis, and I have a few optimizations in mind that may be able to achieve this.
+That said, it would be nice to be able to say Nhiredis is faster than ServiceStack.Redis, and I have a few optimizations in mind that i'll probably implement that may be able to achieve this.

 ## Building